Bouygues Telecom: History

+On 14 October 2025, a consortium composed of Orange, Bouygues Telecom and Iliad (owner of Free) offered €17 billion to buy SFR from Altice, which was rejected.
+However, on 17 April 2026, a revised offer of €20.35 billion was accepted; Bouygues Telecom will own 41%, Free 31% and Orange 27% of the company.

 Legal issues

 Antitrust litigation

 Along with Orange and SFR, Bouygues Telecom was, in 2005, found by the Autorité de la concurrence (the French competition body) to have acted against the best interests of consumers and the economy by sharing confidential information between 1997 and 2003.
 The three companies were collectively fined €535 million in total.
-In November 2007, Bouygues Telecom went to court seeking to have the ruling annulled.
+In 2007, Bouygues Telecom's action to have the ruling annulled was largely unsuccessful.

 Court order for equipment removal

 In February 2009, the company was ordered to take down a mobile phone mast due to uncertainty about its effect on health.
 Residents in the commune Charbonnières in the Rhône department had sued the company claiming adverse health effects from the radiation emitted by the 19 m antenna.
 The milestone ruling by the Versailles Court of Appeal reversed the burden of proof which is usual in such cases by emphasizing the extreme divergence between different countries in assessing safe limits for such radiation.
 The court stated that, "Considering that, while the reality of the risk remains hypothetical, it becomes clear from reading the contributions and scientific publications produced in debate and the divergent legislative positions taken in various countries, that uncertainty over the harmlessness of exposure to the waves emitted by relay antennas persists and can be considered serious and reasonable".